• Skip to main content

 Jump to Recipe - Print Recipe

 Do you find a good gin and tonic irresistible?
 This is the ice cream for you.
-A good ice cream needs a complimentary topping.
-The blueberry gin reduction delivers on that.
+Unlike many ice creams, this ice cream is a team player, working perfectly with the blueberry gin reduction.

 The Gin and Tonic is one of those truly classic cocktails.
 This piece from The Hitchhikers Guide to the Universe (via Wikipedia) nails it…